 Who should read this book?¶

-This book is created for IT professionals who wants to learn of machine learning without being already forced into a specific solution.
-So I you like architecture, concepts to create your own solution, than this publication if for you.
+This book is created for everyone who wants to learn and get started with machine learning without being already forced into a specific solution.
+Creating mMachine learning applications is possible with the use of FOSS building blocks only and on premise.
+So you do not need to use sometimes expensive Cloud infrastructure or commercial software packages.
+So if you like IT architecture, simple concepts and want to be empowered to play with machine learning and create your own solution, than this publication if for you.

-This book is primary written with IT managers, directors, business owners, system engineers, quality managers and IT architects in mind.
+This book is primary written with software developers, system administrators, security architects, privacy controllers, IT managers, directors, business owners, system engineers, quality managers, IT architects and other curious people interested in open technologies in mind.

 This book crucial outlines concepts, but will not go into too much mathematical or technical details.
-However after reading this book you should have a more complete and realistic overview of the possibilities applying machine learning (ML) or artificial intelligence (AI) for your use cases.
+However after reading this book you will have a more complete and realistic overview of the possibilities applying machine learning (ML) for your use cases.

 Why another book on Machine Learning?¶

-There are many books and courses developed to learn you what machine learning is.
-Most of these books and courses are focused on hands on learning and require you to program.
-However not many books and resources are focused on explaining the concepts with a clear focus on real business use cases.
+There are many books, courses developed and tutorials that you can use to learn you what machine learning is.
+However most of these books and courses are focused on hands on learning and require you to program.
+Also many books are focused on explaining concepts without a clear focus on how tools can be used on real business use cases.
+Also a good publication that is truly open and is focused on the broad landscape that is needed for Free and Open Machine learning was simple not available.

-Despite the enormous buzz and attention for machine learning currently it is proven to be hard to apply machine learning for real profitable use cases.
-Applying machine learning starts with a broad overview of the concepts, the architecture, the technology components and pitfalls that are present.
+Despite the enormous buzz and attention for machine learning it is proven to be hard to apply machine learning for real profitable use cases.
+Applying machine learning starts with a broad overview of the concepts, the architecture, constrains and insights in the technology components with pitfalls that are present.

 Is Machine Learning complex?¶